emissary-ingress/emissary/reference/edge-control.md

 ## Install Edge Control: Laptop

-1. Grab the latest `edgectl` executable from your [Edge Policy Console](../../about/edge-policy-console) and install it somewhere in your shell’s PATH.
+1. Grab the latest `edgectl` executable and install it somewhere in your shell’s PATH.

 For MacOS: